jeremyl-frog/jfrog-github-oidc-example/README.md

 ---

 **Disclaimer**: This example is for educational and illustrative purposes.
 Ensure you adhere to the terms and conditions of GitHub and JFrog when using their services.
+A line to change for git commit testing.